yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/peopleinsight.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-There is a relationship between various users in the same Microsoft Graph applications can use the People API to retrieve the people who are most relevant to a user.
+The relationship between various users is generated based on user's public relationships, this relationship generates a list of people relevant to a user.
+The following are examples of public relationships:
+- Individuals connected in the org chart: Manager, Direct report, Peers (share the same manager)
+- Members of a public group or distribution list with fewer than 30 people.
+Public groups have membership lists that are available in the directory.

 Relevance is determined by the user’s communication and collaboration patterns and business relationships.
 People can be local contacts or from an organization’s directory, and people from recent communications.
-Along with generating this insight, the People API also provides fuzzy matching search support and the ability to retrieve the list of users relevant to another user in the signed-in user's organization.
-The People API is particularly useful for people picking scenarios, such as composing an email or creating a meeting.
-For example, you can use the People API in email compose scenarios.
+Follow the link to learn more about the [Implementation of the working-with feature](people-example.md#implementation-of-the-working-with-feature).

+## Disabling Working-With
+There are two controls available to administrations:
+* Organization Wide Control - to help switch off Working-With for the whole organization
+* Azure AD Group Control - to help disable the control for a group of people.
+Update [InsightSetting](insightssettings.md) to disable people insights.Read more on how to [Customize people insight privacy control](customize-people-insights-privacy.md)